 Black Pond (1.3 kms)

 - In 120 metres turn right at a three armed signpost pointing you to Arbrook Common, on to a wide tarmac path.
 In 150 metres you pass wooden railings on both sides.
 In 50 metres, before you emerge in the open, cut across to the left on to a marshy path which runs to the left of Black Pond.
 In 60 metres ignore a stretch of boardwalk leading towards the Pond.
 In 40 metres you go over a short stretch of boardwalk.
 Ignore another section of boardwalk to the right and in another 250 metres you go through a wooden barrier and turn right to follow the causeway, still with the Pond to your right.

-- In 30 metres you pass a seat in the shape of a leaf and in another 60 metres you go past an information board.
-In 100 metres you go through a wooden barrier and in 80 metres through a second wooden barrier, then turn left through the next wooden barrier in 60 metres (by continuing ahead here and taking the next path to the right, before the pylons, you can reduce the distance by 3 kilometres and pick up the route at paragraph 4.2, but it would be a shame to miss out on the River Mole).You soon have a ditch on your right and you go through another wooden barrier in 200 metres, merging with a path to your left.
+- In 30 metres you pass a seat in the shape of a leaf.
+In another 160 metres you go through a wooden barrier and in 80 metres through a second wooden barrier, then turn left through the next wooden barrier in 60 metres (by continuing ahead here and taking the next path to the right, before the pylons, you can reduce the distance by 3 kilometres and pick up the route at paragraph 4.2, but it would be a shame to miss out on the River Mole).You soon have a ditch on your right and you go through another wooden barrier in 200 metres, merging with a path to your left.
 In 30 metres turn left at a three-armed signpost.
 In 20 metres turn right to reach the A307 (Portsmouth Road) in 30 metres.
 Cross the main road to The Homestead and turn right.

 Winterdown Wood, River Mole and The Ledges (2.5 kms)

 - In 25 metres take the wide horse ride by a wooden signpost pointing to Winterdown Wood.
 In 150 metres fork left then turn left in 25 metres on another wide path (where turning right would take you under a line of pylons).